AL-FATIHAH

 occur even if the operation is performed well by an experienced

 surgeon.
-The occurrence of these events is often
+The occurrence of these events is often unpredictable.

-be aware of such possibilities when they decide
+Patients should be aware of such possibilities when they decide

-.
+to proceed with surgery.
 Some of the most common risks are

 reviewed in this article.